 Compensation System for Directors, Audit & Supervisory Board Members, and Executive Officers

-• Aligning interests with shareholders
+• Share interests in common with shareholders and other stakeholders.

 Compensation Structure

-Summary of the Compensation System
+Overview of the Incentive Compensation System

-Compensation Paid to Directors in FY2024
+Compensation Paid to Directors in FY2025

 (million yen)